grpc/proposal/A93-xds-ext-proc.md

 If the stream terminates with a non-OK status, then by default the data plane RPC will be failed with INTERNAL status.
-However, if the `failure_mode_allow` config field is set to true and the filter has not yet started sending client or server messages to the ext_proc stream (which will be the case if the body send mode is NONE), then the data plane RPC will instead be allowed to continue, with no further action taken by the ext_proc filter.
+However, if the `failure_mode_allow` config field is set to true and the filter is in [observability mode](#observability-mode) or has not yet started sending client or server messages to the ext_proc stream (which will be the case if the body send mode is NONE), then the data plane RPC will instead be allowed to continue, with no further action taken by the ext_proc filter.

 If the stream terminates with OK status, that indicates to the filter that it no longer needs to send any more events to the ext_proc server for that data plane RPC; all remaining events may proceed on the data plane RPC without any further action taken by the ext_proc filter.
-However, if the ext_proc filter is configured to send request or response messages to the ext_proc server, the ext_proc server must drain the stream before terminating.
+However, when not in [observability mode](#observability-mode), if the ext_proc filter is configured to send request or response messages to the ext_proc server, the ext_proc server must drain the stream before terminating.
 This is because the filter may have already sent messages on the stream that the server has not yet seen, and if the server never echoes them back, then the messages will simply be dropped from the stream.
 In order to avoid that, the following drain procedure will be used: